vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 From the eleventh century onwards North India was regularly confronted, perhaps for the first time, with an enemy that did not adapt itself to Indian customs and did not ‘show the same devotion in festivals in honour of the deities of the country’.
 Instead that country was infested with marauding bands of Turuṣka warriors, after Sultan Mah.m¯ud of Ghazni had pointed the way in his raid on Somnath \(Gujarat\) in ad 1024–1025.
 The reports in the Kāmilu-t Tawārīkh by Ibn Asīr and the Tā - rīkh-i Alfī inform us that in the defence of the temple of Somanātha fifty thousand Hindus were killeḍ 20 One would have expected that in the face of such catastrophy Hindu kings would have joined hands and made common cause to defend their country and their holy placeṣ However, ‘India’

 was not conceived as an entity to be defended and Hinduism was not organized in such a way that it could offer a framework for its own defence.
-Hindu kings kept fighting amongst themselves and when at the end of the 12th century the Cāhamānas, who had borne the brunt of the attacks of the Muslim armies, 17 Kālidāsa, Raghuvam
+Hindu kings kept fighting amongst themselves and when at the end of the 12th century the Cāhamānas, who had borne the brunt of the attacks of the Muslim armies, 17 Kālidāsa, Raghuvaṁśa 4.25–26:

-. śa 4.25–26:

 The sacrificial fire, properly fed in the ceremony of the lustration of the cavalry \( vājinīrājanā\), destined him \(i.e. king Raghu\) for victory, when, by resembling a hand as it were, its flames made the auspicious right turn \( pradakṣiṇā\).
 Leaving the centre and frontiers \(of his realm\) well-protected and his rear safeguarded \(against inimical attacks\), he marched at the head of the six units of his army, joined by fortune, impelled by desire to conquer the earth.